boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 spectrum.
 Each edge is a hypothetical fragmentation reaction.
 The user has the choice between different node styles and color schemes.

-The displayed fragmentation tree can be exported as JPEG, GIF, and PNG.
+The displayed fragmentation tree can be exported as `svg` or `pdf` vector graphics.
-Alternatively, the Dot file format contains a text description of the tree.
+Alternatively, the `Dot` file format contains a text description of the tree.
 It can be used to render the tree externally.
 The command-line tool Graphviz can transform dot files into image formats (PDF, SVG, PNG etc).
-The JSON format yields a machine-readable representation of the tree.
+The `JSON` format yields a machine-readable representation of the tree.

 ### Spectrum view tab